krebernisak/resume/resume-long.md

     Android Developer, May 2013 - Sep 2015

-    - Desiged and developed a hybrid Android/HTML5 mobile app
+    - Designed and developed a hybrid Android/HTML5 mobile app
     - Redesigned an Android native wrapper to run the HTML5 application
     - Decreased Android code base by 25% after four weeks of work
     - Developed features and architecture for an HTML5 application that was deployed to thousands of users on iOS, Android and across mobile and desktop browsers